-- Have a clear incident reporting system - Investigate reports and decide whether they need to offer training to an individual or review existing procedures - Record any action taken - Report serious incidents to the regulatory body - You must immediately report any error or incident in the administration of medicines.
-This would be to Head of Medication or Head of Care who will inform the Head of School
+- · Have a clear incident reporting system - Investigate reports and decide whether they need to offer training to an individual or review existing procedures - Record any action taken - Report serious incidents to the regulatory body - You must immediately report any error or incident in the administration of medicines.
+This would be to Head of Medication who will inform the Head of School

-Medication errors will be picked up by the Head of Medication and Head of Care during the weekly audits, three or more errors will result in a repeated test for competency by the Head of Medication.
+Medication errors will be picked up by the Head of Medication during the weekly audits, three or more errors will result in a repeated test for competency by the Head of Medication.